ssbc/ssb-buttwoo-spec/README.md

 ### Keeping timestamps

-One difference between butt2 and bamboo is that bamboo does not have timestamps in the format, instead leaving those to be part of the content.
+One difference between buttwoo and bamboo is that bamboo does not have timestamps in the format, instead leaving those to be part of the content.
 This is important for private messages.
 This choice was mostly formed from an backwards compatible perspective.
 It should be